RowdyVoyeur/midi-tools/control-amixer/README.md

   Subdevice #0: subdevice #0
 ```

-5. Then, you can go to the script and add the audion device name after `amixer -D hw:`.
+5. Then, you can go to the script and add the audio device name after `amixer -D hw:`.
 Since I'm using `card 1`, I need to use the name `Device` in the script.
 In my case, it looks like this `amixer -D hw:Device`.

 6. Find the names of the simple mixer controls you wish to control by typing `amixer -c N` in Terminal, where `N` is the card number of the audio device you wish to control.
 Here's my output of `amixer -c 1`:
 ```